gailmaac/gailmaac/README.md

 ### Hi there 👋

+I am Abigail Tan, a recent graduate from the Polytechnic University of the Philippines wherein I took Bachelors of Science in Information Technology.

 <!--
 **gailmaac/gailmaac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.